loudy-art/ZoomLinks/README.md

 How it works?

-> You run the program <
+> You run the program ->
-> Select the .xlsx file that contains NAME and EMAIL <
+> select the .xlsx file that contains NAME and EMAIL ->
-> Paste the URL that you wanna send on your e-mail, which in my case, was Zoom recordings <
+> paste the URL that you wanna send on your e-mail, which in my case, was Zoom recordings <

 What can you implement?